titon/framework/docs/en/packages/io/writers.md

 $writer = new Titon\Io\Writer\XmlWriter('/path/to/file.xml');
 ```

-This writer makes use of the [XML document class](../type/xml.md) and will require a special map format.
+This writer makes use of the [XML class](../type/xml.md) and will require a special map format.

 ### INI ###